 Corporate policies apply to all AHS portfolios, divisions, departments, and geographic areas within AHS.

 AHS EMS ground and air practitioners follow a set of evidence-based Medical Protocol Protocols when providing to care to patients.
 These protocols ensure consistent standards of care are being provided province-wide.

 The Ethics Framework provides a one-stop-shop summary of the resources available to staff, physicians and volunteers to support ethical decision-making and build our collective ‘ethics IQ’.

 Infection, Prevention & Control Documents and Reference Documents for Health Professionals.

 Basic Privacy & IT Security Awareness for Alberta Health Services employees and contracted affiliates.

-The Nutrition Guidelines for Primary Care is a provincial resource that provides nurses, physicians, and health professionals in the primary care setting with consistent, evidence-based messaging for key nutrition topics.
+The Nutrition Guidelines is a provincial resource that provides nurses, physicians, and other health professionals with consistent, evidence-based messaging for key nutrition topics.